RoboSparrow/Css3dSphere/readme.md

 # Cache

 The `sphere` instance contains a very basic cache for temporarily storing (state) properties.
+You need to invoke this manually.

 Example: